nhilam-18/MBA-note/Financial-Accounting/long-term-assest/node.md

     - Criteria (meet one)
         - extends life, improves quality of product, reduces expense associate w/asset

-**Note:** when certaint thing get classify as income statement the cost get deducted that year.
+**Note:** when certain thing get classify as income statement the cost get deducted that year.
 When it get on balance sheet, it will get deduct over time

 ## Long-lived Assets Cost Allocation
 * Long-lived asset categories